yonaskolb/Stringly/README.md

 ## Future Directions
 - Comments and other data for keys
-- Generate to other languages and platforms like Android `R.string` file or translation specific files
+- Generate files for other platforms like Android `R.string` file or translation specific files
 - Importing of translation files